Art In Fiction

 • The role Alyson's and Shaunna's ancestors played in creating characters for The Thread Collectors

-• Parallels between the Civil War setting for The Thread Collectors and civil unrest and racism in our own time
+• Parallels between the Civil War setting for The Thread Collectors and civil unrest and racism in our time

 • Repurposing cloth and thread in the Black community as inspiration for The Thread Collectors